kastiglione/knox/README.md

 ## Why "knox"

 The Audit API types and functions are prefixed with "au", and Au is the chemical symbol for gold.
 One place to find gold is at Fort Knox.
-But really, all of this provides a line of reasoning to pay some small homage to my super awesome grandma, who's maiden name was Knox.
+But really, all of this provides a line of reasoning to pay some small homage to my super awesome grandma, whose maiden name was Knox.